Belonging to the Myrtle family and not true guavas, the Acca genus contains three species,

 with organic soil amendment.
 Best in pH 6.1-7.5 (slightly acidic to neutral) soil.
-Fertilize: Apply organic fertilizer and citrus micronutrients three times after August to avoid triggering new frost-prone growth.
+Fertilize: Treat like citrus, applying organic fertilizer and citrus

+Do not fertilize after August to avoid triggering new frost-prone growth.
 Spread fertilizer evenly under the canopy but 6" away from the trunk.
 Water immediately on a mist setting.
-Avoid chemical fertilizers that will Mulch: To protect shallow roots from summer heat and winter cold.
+Avoid chemical fertilizers.
+Mulch: To protect shallow roots from summer heat and winter cold.